InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

 basic infrastructure when starting from scratch an open source project.
 While the latter is focused on how to support specific workflows with tools.
-And both are great approaches when dealing with open source projects and partially useful when dealing with inner source projects.
+And both are great approaches when dealing with open source projects and partially useful when dealing with InnerSource projects.

 As Jono states in his book "_To select the right tools for the job, we need first to understand what we are trying to achieve.
 We need to know what our **workflow** is_".

-The following section focuses on the infrastructure needs when starting an inner source project.
+The following section focuses on the infrastructure needs when starting an InnerSource project.
 In the basics there are not main differences from the key aspects point of view.
 However we have to deal with existing, internal and in some cases access-restricted infrastructure and check if that infrastructure is enough for our new purposes and goals when inner-sourcing.